Saaho: Allegations of plagiarism

 Jerome Salle, director of the 2008 film Largo Winch, claimed that the film was an unauthorized remake of his film, after similarities between Saaho and his work were pointed out to him by social media users.
 He had earlier claimed plagiarism, from the same 2008 film, by the makers of another Telugu film Agnyaathavaasi (2018) at the time of its release.

 Reception

 Box office

 Saaho made ₹130 crore ($18.4 million) on its opening day worldwide, the second-highest ever for an Indian film, exceeding that of 2.0s ₹117 crore ($16.6 million) but lower than Prabhas's previous film Baahubali 2: The Conclusion ₹212 crore, which held the record for the highest-opening Indian film at that time.
 After the second day, the worldwide collection was ₹220 crore.
-Saaho made ₹294 crore ($41.7 million) gross on its opening weekend worldwide Its net revenue in India was ₹302 crore ($42.9 million) by the end of its theatrical run.
-Although, some sources mentioned that the worldwide box office collection of Saaho was over ₹600 crores.
+Saaho made ₹294 crore ($41.7 million) gross on its opening weekend worldwide.
+Its net revenue in India was ₹302 crore ($42.9 million).
+It concluded its theatrical run with a worldwide gross estimated to be ₹434–439 crore.